SEL8685 : Children’s Literature and Black Britain

 Teaching Rationale And Relationship

 In terms of scheduled learning and teaching activities, the lectures will provide necessary background and context as well as introduction of theoretical and critical ideas; small group teaching will allow students to practice working with the ideas presented in new texts and contexts.
-Similarly, the student-led group activity will give them the opportunity to present and discuss their own ideas on the subject.
+Similarly, student-led group activities and peer review will give them the opportunity to present and discuss their ideas on the subject.
 Readings, assessments, and independent study will help concretize material and concepts introduced in class.

 Assessment Methods